St. Kilian's Community School, Ballywaltrim, Bray

 St. Kilian’s Community School, Ballywaltrim, Bray.

 The Department of Education was faced with a choice at a time when Bray was expanding southwards at a furious pace: what kind of second-level school would be set up?
-A “Voluntary Secondary School” would have cost the religious orders a proportion of the establishment costs and was ruled out by the orders concerned.
-The options remaining were either a Vocational school – there was one in the town already, which is now St. Thomas’s Community College – or a new type of school, the first of which had opened in Ireland in 1970, the “Community School”.
+A 'Voluntary Secondary School' would have cost the religious orders a proportion of the establishment costs and was ruled out by the orders concerned.
+The options remaining were either a Vocational school – there was one in the town already, the now closed St. Thomas’s Community College – or a new type of school, the first of which had opened in Ireland in 1970, the “Community School”.
 These schools were intended to provide a broad curriculum and were based roughly on the British comprehensive model.
 They were to be managed by the religious orders and the local Vocational Education Committee, in partnership with parents and teachers.

 The school was opened in September 1981 with the late Kevin Meehan as Principal, and the late J. A. (‘Alf’) McNamara as Vice Principal.
 Denis McWatt from Cheshire, later to become Deputy Principal himself, joined them, as did Dr. Maureen O’Rafferty, who taught at St. Kilian’s until her retirement in 2013.
-Sr. Mary Johnson of the Marist Order, Bernard Costello, later a successful businessman in Bray, Jim Devine, later the Head of Dun Laoghaire Institute of Art Design and Technology, Lorna O’Reilly and Gay McKenna, both now retired, completed the full-time staff.
+Sr. Mary Johnson of the Marist Order, the late Bernard Costello, later a successful businessman in Bray, Jim Devine, later the Head of Dun Laoghaire Institute of Art Design and Technology, Lorna O’Reilly and Gay McKenna, both now retired, completed the full-time staff.
 Along with some part-time teachers, the staff and 70 First Year students sat in the Nissen hut, divided into three classes by curtains.
-Everyone could hear the slightest sound from the other two classes, and at the end of every day the furniture had to be put away for the evening for the bingo.
+Everyone could hear the slightest sound from the other two classes, and at the end of every day, the furniture had to be put away for the evening for 'the bingo'.

 Builders were at this time working on the current site, which now commands one of the finest views in the town.
 The school building, imaginatively designed, is a single-storey redbrick rectangle surrounding a courtyard.
 Viewed from the Killarney Road, it is unobtrusive and pleasantly situated and faces the Little Sugarloaf Mountain.
 The school building was occupied in 1982, and enrolments and staff numbers grew accordingly.

 The school has always taken great pride and pleasure in the achievements of its past and present students.
-This has been taken to an unprecedented level by the sporting exploits and achievements of our Olympic, World and European Champion, Katie Taylor.
+This was taken to an unprecedented level by the sporting exploits and achievements of our Olympic, World and European Champion, Katie Taylor.
 In particular, Katie's success at the London Olympics in August 2012 was a time of immense pride and reflected glory as the school community shared in her tremendous success.
 Many of the school's happiest days in recent history have been spent sharing in Katie's innumerable successes on her frequent return visits to St Kilian's.

 Principals: